-- If you are configuring the Ascend unit as a seed router, specify the network range for the network to which the Ascend unit is attached. - Net Start and Net End define the network range for nodes attached to this network.
+3 If you are configuring the Ascend unit as a seed router, specify the network range for the network to which the Ascend unit is attached.

+Net Start and Net End define the network range for nodes attached to this network.
 Valid entries for these fields are in the range from 1 to 65199.
-If there are other AppleTalk routers on the network, you must configure the network ranges to coincide with the other routers. - Specify the Default Zone name for nodes on the Ascend unit's internet.
-Enter up to 33 alphanumeric characters for the Default Zone name.
-The Default Zone is the one used by a node in the network for which you are configuring - 5 Specify the zone names that the platform can seed.

-The MAX can seed up to 32 zones, and the Pipeline can seed up to five.
+If there are other AppleTalk routers on the network, you must configure the network ranges to coincide with the other routers.

+- 4 Specify the Default Zone name for nodes on the Ascend unit's internet.Enter up to 33 alphanumeric characters for the Default Zone name.The Default Zone is the one used by a node in the network for which you are configuring the Connection profile, until another zone name is explicitly selected by the node. - 5 Specify the zone names that the platform can seed.The MAX can seed up to 32 zones, and the Pipeline can seed up to five.
 Enter up to 33 alphanumeric characters in each Zone Name #n field.